-Psychometric theory (e.g., Cattell-Horn-Carroll or CHC) and neuropsychological constructs (e.g., learning and memory, speed and efficiency) and accompanying research should be at the center of all cognitive assessment activities because they drive test selection, test interpretation, problem-solving, and intervention (e.g., Schneider & McGrew, 2018; Hale et al., 2016).
+Psychometric theory (CHC) and neuropsychological constructs (e.g., learning and memory, speed and efficiency) and accompanying research should be at the center of all cognitive assessment activities because they drive test selection, test interpretation, problem-solving, and intervention (e.g., Schneider & McGrew, 2018; Hale et al., 2016).
 Best practices in cognitive assessment come from the application and use of a systematic, comprehensive evaluation and interpretive framework that integrates empirically supported theoretical and psychometric principles and that is nondiscriminatory (Ortiz, 2014).
 Issues related to measurement, validity, interpretation, and intervention are accommodated within the framework, precisely because theory is applied and is central to the process (e.g., Carroll, 1993; Haier & Jung, 2018).